BenWassa/wrestlePWA/documentation/TRUTH_DOC.md

 - Export all data to JSON
 - Import JSON backup
 - Clear all data (with confirmation)
-- Automatic local folder backups (without AI story text)
+- Automatic local folder backups (without AI story text, unlimited daily snapshots)

 **What NOT:**
 - ❌ Cloud sync